twrchtrwyth/twrchtrwyth.github.io/_posts/2022-03-11-phuket-town.md

 ![Coconuts](/assets/phuket-7.JPG)

-### Evening

-We went for a final walk around the old town---noticed how grand the building was from where we'd got cash earlier in the day, which we completely overlooked at the time---before grabbing yet another Singha at the Old Phuket Coffee House.
+That evening, we went for a final walk around the old town---noticed how grand the building was from where we'd got cash earlier in the day, which we completely overlooked at the time---before grabbing yet another Singha at the Old Phuket Coffee House.

 ![Phuket Grand Building](/assets/phuket-8.JPG)